thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/08_dominated_industry_ownership.md

 ### Example with National Average

 Compute mean and percentile for year 2001.
-Bear in mind that we get the average and percentile from the firm level of output, employment, capital and sales
+Bear in mind that we get the median and percentile from the firm level of output, employment, capital and sales.

 ```python
 query= """